-53 "[...] que haya escuela de canto y musica para el servicio y adorno de las iglesias [...]
+54 "[...] que haya escuela de canto y musica para el servicio y adorno de las iglesias [...].
 From Vera Aguilera A., "Música en Hispanoamérica durante el siglo XVII", op. cit., p.
-676.
+676;

-54 Throughout the work of evangelisation of the New World it can be see a close relationship between music and alphabetisation as both were considered, by the Spanish and the inhabitants of the Old World, as a symbol of "civilisation".
+55 Throughout the work of evangelization of the New World one can see a close relationship between music and alphabetization as both were considered, by the Spanish and the inhabitants of the Old World, as a symbol of "civilization".

-Chapter four.
+Chapter 4.
 The Old-World composers